tanberry/steampipecloud/README.md

     d.
 Click **How to Use** on the integration.

     e.
-Click the name of your Steampipe integration.
+Select your Steampipe integration.

    A new pgsql query block displays on the main area of your workspace.
 Here, you can enter queries against the Hackernews data that is stored in your Steampipe Cloud database.
 Example: `select * from hackernewstb.hackernews_top limit 10;`